HackYourFuture/JavaScript2/Week3/MAKEME.md

 **Exercise 3: Guess the output**

-In this exercise you'll be presented with 3 code snippets.
-Your task to is guess the output and write out your reasoning, for each single one, in 50 words or less.
+In this exercise you'll be presented with 2 code snippets.
+Your task is to guess the output and write out your reasoning, for each single one, in 50 words or less.

 ```js
 let a = 10;